sametmax/django-quicky/README.md

 Just declare your routing in the view.
 And use your view file in `URL_ROOT` or any `include()` like you would do with `urls.py`.

-Just remember, the order you declare you routing matters as much as it does in urls.py.
+**Remember, the order you declare you routing matters as much as it does in urls.py.**

+If you are in the mood for fancy stuff, like adding an url manually, just do:

+    urlpatterns.add_url(url, view, [kwargs, name, prefix])

+And for an include:

+    urlpatterns.include(url, view, [name, prefix])

+And since you often add the admin url:

+    urlpatterns.add_admin(url)

 View decorators